 Overview

-In 2018 the final energy consumption climate corrected was 115.6 Mtoe, -6.4% since 2000.
-The largest consuming sector was transport sector representing 31% of total final energy consumption with a 1.1 percentage points decrease since 2000.
-Over the period 2000-2018 residential and services sectors grew by 5.8 and 5.5 percentage points, respectively: the building sector, comprising residential and services sectors, represents 43.5% of total final energy consumption in 2018.
-Energy consumption in industry kept on decreasing, -37.1% since 2000.
+The final energy consumption climate corrected in 2022 was 112.7 Mtoe, almost in line with pre-COVID pandemic consumption in 2019 (-1.2%) and below the consumption in 2000 (-5.6%).
+In 2022 the largest consuming sector was transport with 32% of total final energy consumption (1 percentage points decrease since 2000).
+Over the period 2000-2022 the share of residential and services sectors grew by 4.4 and 5.4 percentage points, respectively: the building sector, comprising residential and services sectors, represents 43% of total final energy consumption in 2022.
+The share of industry decreased from 31% in 2000 to 22% in 2000 (-12 Mtoe).

 Source: ODYSSEE

-Energy efficiency for final consumers, as measured by ODEX, improved by an average of 1.1% per year from 2000 to 2018, 18% over the period.
-In industry the energy efficiency improvement has been steady and significant: 1.6% per year over the period 2000-2018.
-The progress in transport sector has been quite constant, 1.4% per year, accelerating in the last years due to fast increase of passenger traffics compared to energy consumption.
-The residential sector had a steady progress in energy efficiency but slower because of the changes in lifestyle and dwelling comfort: 0.7% per year over the period 2000-2018.
+Energy efficiency of final consumers, as measured by ODEX, improved by 20% over the period 2000-2022 at an average of 1% per year.
+The highest progress in energy efficiency was achieved by the industry: 1.4% per year over the period 2000-2022.
+The improvement in transport sector was quite constant, 1.2% per year, with however an acceleration in the years 2015-2018 due to an increase in passenger traffic that was greater than energy consumption.
+The residential sector had a slower energy efficiency progress (0.7% per year over 2000-2022).

 Figure 2: Technical Energy Efficiency Index